ssb2017/treescaper/README.md

 ## Introduction

 This workshop will teach students to use the software, [TreeScaper](https://github.com/whuang08/TreeScaper), to analyze sets of phylogenetic trees.
-TreeScaper provides a set of visual and quantitative tools for exploring and characterizing the phylogenetic information contained in a tree set.
+TreeScaper provides a collection of visual and quantitative tools for exploring and characterizing the phylogenetic information contained in a tree set.
 These tools can be broadly categorized into three types:

 1. Utilities for calculating basic information about topologies and bipartitions